Penn School Historic District Campus

-Penn School is a historic school founded in 1862, located on Saint Helena Island of South Carolina, and designated a National Historic Landmark District in 1974.
+The Penn School Historic District Campus consists of the grounds of the Penn Center, a historic school founded in 1862, located on Saint Helena Island in South Carolina, United States.
+It was designated a National Historic Landmark District in 1974.

-The total of 400 acres owned by the Penn Center formerly the Penn Normal, Industrial, and Agricultural School, has remained almost unchanged over the more than century since Penn's founding.
+The total of 400 acres owned by the Penn Center, formerly the Penn Normal, Industrial, and Agricultural School, has remained almost unchanged over the more than century since Penn's founding.
 The biologically rich landscape and farmland of Penn Center's campus is dotted with marshes and creeks, and is home to a variety of Live Oaks, Yellow Jasmine, Palmettoes, and Wisteria.

 Of the 400 acres, 47 of them were developed for use by Penn School.
 The buildings of Penn Center's campus span over a century of heritage and architecture.
 Some buildings are even unchanged in their use.
 The buildings of the Penn Center campus are unified by their purpose, having served the black Gullah community of Saint Helena, South Carolina.